Preduals and complementation of spaces of bounded linear operators: Preduals of L(X,Y)

-\item Every predual as in~(b) automatically makes $\Bdd(X,Y)$ a right dual $\Bdd(X)$-module.
+In particular, $F$ is isometric if and only if so is $X\tensPredual{X}{Y}F$, and if and only if any (and thus all) of $\pi_F$, $r_{\pi_F}$ or $q_{\pi_F}$ has norm one. \item Every predual as in~(b) automatically makes $\Bdd(X,Y)$ a right dual $\Bdd(X)$-module.
 Every map $r$ as in~(d), and every map $q$ as in~(e), is automatically a right $\Bdd(X)$-module map. \end{enumerate} \end{thm} \begin{proof} The correspondence between~(a) and~(c) follows from \autoref{pgr:predualBSp:predualProj}.
 The correspondence between~(c), (d) and~(e) follows from \autoref{prp:compl:complBidual}(3).
 The correspondence between~(b), and~(d) follows from \autoref{prp:predualMod:charDualMod}.

 Given a predual $F\subseteq Y^*$ as in~(a), it follows from \autoref{prp:predualBXY:predualBXY} that $X\tensPredual{X}{Y}F$ is a predual of $\Bdd(X,Y)^*$.
 Let us show that $X\tensPredual{X}{Y}F$ is the `correct' predual as in~(b) corresponding to $F$.
 Let $\iota_F\colon F\to Y^*$ denote the inclusion map, let $\id_X\tensProj\iota_F\colon X\tensProj F\to X\tensProj Y^*$ denote the induced map, and let $\iota\colon X\tensPredual{X}{Y}F\to\Bdd(X,Y)^*$ denote the inclusion map.
 It is easy to check that